giacomocavalieri/glam/tutorials/pretty_printing_glamorous_lists.md

 This is the job for `doc.group` and `doc.space`:

-- when the pretty printer runs into a `doc.group` it first tries to render the document on a single line, just like `doc.concat`.
+- When the pretty printer runs into a `doc.group` it first tries to render the document on a single line, just like `doc.concat`.
 The catch is that if the document would not fit on a single line, the pretty printer will break all the spaces inside it
-- a `doc.space` is a special kind of document that gets normally rendered as a single whitespace: `" "`.
+- A `doc.space` is a special kind of document that gets normally rendered as a single whitespace: `" "`.
 However, the pretty printer can turn these spaces into newlines in order to split a `doc.group` that would not fit on a single line